roma4004/BattleCityRemastered/README.md

 * right side bar with respawn counters and level number (just like in oiginal)
 * auto-activating bonusHelmet for 5 second for each tank on its spawn
 * animation of Helmet bonus on tank (health bar also hide to visualize it)
+* bushes logic that hide tanks from his oponents
+* in bushes tank hide their health bar
+* parsing console argument to run host process and client process at the same time, with shifted window position and network game mode started
+* save/load settings into config ini file, with default creating ini file if not exist

 NOTE: For multiplayer game.
 Its two separated process that allow to trully play with full visual replication via TCP/IP.